hadeszhanggg/Caro-Minimax/README.md

 # Caro-Minimax
-Caro game use minimax algothrim for build AIminimax and build by Unity engine.
+Caro game use minimax algothrim for build AI and made by Unity engine.